+We understand that the actual procedure may be a preventative or wellness screening which is covered by most insurance payers at 100% but deep sedation or anesthesia for this procedure may still not be covered.
 We strongly suggest that you fully understand your plan coverage before the services are performed and obtain any pre-authorizations needed so you are fully prepared for any balance that is your responsibility.
 Please be aware that some health care policies have determined that anesthesia services (deep sedation) for a colonoscopy is covered only under strict pre-determined medically necessary circumstances.

 If you are uninsured, please contact Missoula Anesthesiology at (406) 728-8420 to receive an estimate or to make payment arrangements.
 If you are interested in receiving an estimate for your anesthesia services, please be sure to ask you gastroenterologist for the CPT code and the length of the endoscopy procedure before you call the Missoula Anesthesiology office.